 1. When is hit and run a felony?

-A prosecutor must prove four things in order to successfully convict a person of hit and run felony.2
+A prosecutor must prove four things in order to convict you of hit and run felony.2

 These are:

-- while driving, the defendant was involved in a vehicle accident,
+- while driving, you were involved in a vehicle accident,

-- the accident caused injury or death to someone other than the defendant,
+- the accident caused injury or death to someone other than you,

-- the defendant knew, or reasonably should have known, that he had been involved in an accident that injured or killed another person3, and
+- you knew, or reasonably should have known, that you have been involved in an accident that injured or killed another person3, and

-- the defendant willfully failed to perform one or more of the following duties:
+- you willfully failed to perform one or more of the following duties:

 - (a) to immediately stop at the scene of the accident,